-- There are a number of referral pathways into the service, these include referrals from: - Child Safety Services. - Department of Education and Training, Queensland Police and Queensland Health. - other government and non-government agencies. - Family and Child Connect (Community Based Intake and Referral). - Self-referrals where capacity allows.
+- There are a number of referral pathways into the service, these include referrals from: - Child Safety Services. - Department of Education and Training, Queensland Police and Queensland Health. - Other government and non-government agencies. - Family and Child Connect (Community Based Intake and Referral). - Self-referrals where capacity allows. - Referral of an unborn child can only occur with the pregnant woman's consent.